 • Insurance – when an individual is seeking to get homeowners or rental insurance.

-In order to avoid housing discrimination in Virginia, the list of protected classes extends far beyond the list of federal fair housing protected categories.
+In order to avoid discriminatory housing practices in Virginia, the list of protected classes extends far beyond the list of federal fair housing protected categories.
 The following classes are shielded against any form of discrimination in the state of Virginia:

 - National origin